 - The adolescent Tdap dose should be administered as recommended when this child is aged 11-12 years.

-- The preferred age at administration for the adolescent Tdap dose is 11-12 years.
+- The preferred age at the administration for the adolescent Tdap dose is 11-12 years.

 - If Tdap is administered at age 10 years, the Tdap dose may count as the adolescent Tdap dose.

-- For information on Catch-up schedule for children 10 through 18 years of age, see CDC 2019-Tetanus, Diphtheria and Pertussis-Containing Vaccines-Catch-up Schedule 10 through 18 years.
+- For information on the Catch-up schedule for children 10 through 18 years of age, see CDC 2021-Tetanus, Diphtheria and Pertussis-Containing Vaccines-Catch-up Schedule 10 through 18 years.

-- For information on CDC guidance on catch-up immunization schedule, see Table 2.
-Catch-up immunization schedule for persons aged 4 months to 18 years who start late or who are more than 1 month behind, United States 2020.
+- For information on CDC guidance on the catch-up immunization schedule, see Table 2.
+Catch-up immunization schedule for persons aged 4 months to 18 years who start late or who are more than 1 month behind, United States 2021.

 - For information on CDC guidance see, Use of Tetanus Toxoid, Reduced Diphtheria Toxoid, and Acellular Pertussis Vaccines: Updated Recommendations of the Advisory Committee on Immunization Practices, United States 2019.